tiredpixel/z.2014-05-28.sidekiq-spy/README.md

 Do whatever makes you happy.
 We'll probably still like you. :)

+The latest 'edge' is the `develop` branch.
+The latest release is the `master` branch.
+Releases are from `develop`, merged into `master`, tagged, and pushed as a gem.
+`master` periodically gets merged back into `develop`.

 Tests are written using [minitest](https://github.com/seattlerb/minitest), which is included by default in Ruby 1.9 onwards.
 To run all tests: